Peakon’s standard question library includes:

-- ‘Fit’ sub-driver question: At work, I have the opportunity to do what I do best every day.
+- ‘Fit’ sub-driver question: At work, I have the opportunity to use my strengths every day.

 Relates to the degree with which employees feel like the culture and values of the organisation match their own.
 Organisational fit first came to prominence in the 1980s as part of Person Environment Fit Theory (French, Caplan, & Harrison).
 Person–organisation fit (PO fit) is the most widely studied area of person–environment fit, and is defined by Kristof (1996) as the compatibility between people and organisations, which occurs when at least one entity provides what the other needs; they share similar fundamental characteristics; or both.
 High value congruence is a large facet of person–organisation fit, which implies a strong culture and shared values among coworkers.

 - Driver question: [Company Name]’s values provide a good fit with the things that I consider important in life.

 - ‘Support’ sub-driver question: [Company Name] really cares about my mental well-being.

 - ‘Health’ sub-driver question: Working here, I feel that I can live a physically healthy lifestyle.

 - 'Equality' sub-driver question: People from all backgrounds are treated fairly at [Company Name].